 We define operational risk in ABCP programs as the failure of a party to perform its duties in accordance with the program's documentation, resulting in a late payment or loss to ABCP investors.
-Operational risk in this context does not include a failure to pay by a liquidity or credit support provider as a result of their bankruptcy.
-Operational risk may arise as a result of a performance error by a party, or their inability to perform the services laid out under their respective agreements under the program.34
+Operational risk in this context does not include a failure to pay by a liquidity or credit support provider because of their bankruptcy.
+Operational risk may arise because of a performance error by a party, or their inability to perform the services laid out under their respective agreements under the program.36

 Management of an ABCP conduit is a complex task.
-Conduit administrators manage the issuance and repayment of ABCP, the purchase, monitoring and collection of assets, and the coordination among all of the parties involved.
-35 Each asset may have a liquidity facility, a liquidity agent and one or more liquidity banks involved in the timing and amount of liquidity draws.
-The conduit may also have a global liquidity facility, program-level credit enhancement, and a swing line loan facility.
-The depositary and placement agents must coordinate the sale, issuance and repayment of ABCP.
+Conduit administrators manage the issuance and repayment of ABCP, the purchase, monitoring and collection of assets, and the coordination among all the parties involved.37 Each asset may have a liquidity facility, a liquidity agent and one or more liquidity banks involved in the timing and amount of liquidity draws.
+The conduit may also have a global liquidity facility, program-level credit enhancement and a swing line loan facility.
+The depositary or issuing and paying agent and placement agents must coordinate the sale, issuance, extensions, and repayment of ABCP.
 Hedging services may be needed to deal with interest rate or currency mismatch.